E-Ghafour/Persian_POS_Tagger/README.md

 ### 1. PyTorch-based POS Tagger

 The PyTorch-based POS tagger is implemented using a deep learning model built with PyTorch.
 It includes word embedding layer with LSTM for training to learn and predict POS tags for Persian words.

+### 1. Tensorflow-based POS Tagger
+The Tensor-flow-based POS tagger is implemented using three types of neural networks, including RNN, GRU, LSTM and all of them use a persian word embedding.

 ### 2. SpaCy POS Tagger